cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dump.md

 **`--gp-syntax | --no-gp-syntax`**

-Use `--gp-syntax` to dump Greenplum Database syntax in the `CREATE TABLE` statements.
-This allows the distribution policy (`DISTRIBUTED BY` or `DISTRIBUTED RANDOMLY` clauses) of a Greenplum Database table to be dumped, which is useful for restoring into other Greenplum Database systems.
-The default is to include Greenplum Database syntax when connected to a Greenplum Database system, and to exclude it when connected to a regular PostgreSQL system.
+Use `--gp-syntax` to dump Cloudberry Database syntax in the `CREATE TABLE` statements.
+This allows the distribution policy (`DISTRIBUTED BY` or `DISTRIBUTED RANDOMLY` clauses) of a Cloudberry Database table to be dumped, which is useful for restoring into other Cloudberry Database systems.
+The default is to include Cloudberry Database syntax when connected to a Cloudberry Database system, and to exclude it when connected to a regular PostgreSQL system.

 **`--function-oids <oids>`**